Which is the main action in Japanese verb stem of masu form plus nagara sentence?

 shinbun wo yominagara, gohan wo tabete imasuMeaning

-: I am having a meal while reading newspaper.
+: While I am having a meal, I am reading a newspaper.

 gohan wo tabenagara, shinbun wo yonde imasuMeaning

-: I am reading newspaper while having a meal.
+: While I am reading a newspaper, I am having a meal.

 terebi wo minagara, shukudai wo shimashitaMeaning